aip956/Java_OOP_Docker_SQLite_NumberGuessingGame/README.md

 - Written in Java, adhering to Object-Oriented Programming (OOP) and (mostly) SOLID principles.
 - Game data, including player names, rounds, results, timestamps, secret codes, and guess histories, are stored in an SQLite database.
 - Docker-enabled for cross-platform compatibility and ease of use.
+- Player can select number of players, levels, and display a leaderboard

 ## Game Rules
 The goal of Mastermind is to guess the secret code composed of four distinct pieces, each ranging from 0 to 7.
 After each guess, feedback is provided: